fmadore/IWAC-RAG/Chatbot/backend/Readme.md

      ```

 4. **Out of Memory Errors**:
+   - The backend now loads the full article JSON into memory on startup.
+If `input_articles.json` is very large, the container might exceed its memory limits.
+Monitor usage or consider alternative data access strategies (e.g., database lookups) if necessary.
-   - Reduce batch size in the indexing script
+   - Indexing might also consume memory; reduce batch size if needed.
-   - Adjust Docker container memory limits
+   - Adjust Docker container memory limits in `docker-compose.yml`.

+5. **File Not Found for Full Articles**:
+   - Verify `input_articles.json` is correctly mounted into the container (default: `./data:/app/data` in `docker-compose.yml`) and accessible at the path expected by `ModelManager` (`/app/data/processed/input_articles.json` by default).